blucz/coco-r-fsharp/README.md

 ### Misfeatures:

 - Like the official port, this generates code in "Verbose syntax" mode.
-This causes a compiler warning.
+This causes a compiler warning unless you build with --mlcompatibility.
 - All F# code embedded in your .atg file must be written in "Verbose syntax" mode.
-- Much of the code comes from the original 2007 Coco/R F# port, and is quite awkward compared to modern F# code.
+- The previous F# implementation was forked off from Coco/R quite a few years ago, and may not benefit from upstream fixes that have occurred since then.

 ### Building: